 Earlier this year, the Department of Education released Education Secretary Betsy

-DeVos’ Title IX revised rule on sexual harassment which greatly limit the responsibilities of schools to respond to reports of sexual harassment and assault.
-NOW and over100,000 persons objected in writing to the proposed changes which we said will greatly increase the risk of harassment and assault for women and girls, LGBTQIA+ persons and students of color.
+DeVos’ Title IX revised rule on sexual harassment which greatly limits the responsibilities of schools to respond to reports of sexual harassment and assault.
+NOW and over 100,000 individuals and organizations submitted comments, most objecting to the proposed changes which many said will greatly increase the risk of harassment and assault for women and girls, LGBTQIA+ persons and students of color.
 An extensive discussion of the changes can be found at, https://now.org/issues/economic-justice/now-president-says-new-trump-devos-title-ix-rule-endangers-all-students/

 For one, schools must now dismiss any complaints of sexual misconduct that occurred outside of campus-controlled buildings and/or educational activities.
 This means that students who study-abroad or live off-campus (which has increased due to COVID-19) aren’t covered.
 On a similar note, students can only file a complaint against someone who attends their university, which means that they may have to turn to law enforcement or other legal options to ensure their perpetrator is held accountable.

 Also, the rule removed the previous sixty-day requirement for investigations, which means that students can be dragged through lengthy investigations with unclear timelines that can ultimately re-traumatize them.
 Furthermore, what constitutes as sexual harassment under Title IX has been narrowed, which can prevent survivors from pursuing investigations if they so desire and evidently from accessing justice.